spatialstatisticsupna/BookChapter_STMmodels/README.md

 - [**Figures_and_Tables.R**](https://github.com/spatialstatisticsupna/BookChapter_STMmodels/blob/master/R/Figures_and_Tables.R)

-  R code that contains the necessary functions to replicate the figures and tables of the present chapter.
+  R code that contains the functions to replicate the figures and tables of the present chapter.

 Additional auxiliary functions to define the M-model for the spatial/temporal random effects using the `rgeneric`construction of R-INLA are also given in the [**R/functions/**](https://github.com/spatialstatisticsupna/BookChapter_STMmodels/blob/master/R/functions/) folder.
 See [Vicente et al. (2022)](https://arxiv.org/abs/2210.14849) for further details about the internal parameterization of the corresponding between-disease covariance matrices.

 # Acknowledgements
 The authors would like to thank the Spanish Statistical Office (INE) and the Spanish National Epidemiology Center (area of Environmental Epidemiology and Cancer) for providing the data.
-This work has been supported by the project PID2020-113125RBI00/MCIN/AEI/10.13039/501100011033.
+This work has been supported by project PID2020-113125RBI00/MCIN/AEI/10.13039/501100011033.

 ![plot](https://github.com/spatialstatisticsupna/bigDM/blob/master/micin-aei.jpg)